calistasalsabila/Programming-Languages/Python/study-case/sc2_shoppinglist/README.md

-# Shopping List Management Program
+# Shopping List Management Program 🛒

 A simple Python program to manage a shopping list.
-Users can view, add, and remove items from the list.
+Users can view, add, and remove items from the list. ✨

-## Features
+## Features 🚀

-- Display the shopping list
+- 📋 Display the shopping list
-- Add new items to the list
+- ➕ Add new items to the list
-- Remove items from the list
+- ❌ Remove items from the list
-- User-friendly menu interface

-## Folder Structure
+## Folder Structure 📁

 ```
 📦 shopping-list-management